 This project / vision was born out of these political times where as a species we are struggling to let go of death centered and fear driven ways of being.
 I sat for a long time with the question - what will it take for folks to be able to let go of outdated ways and unearned privilege and turn more courageously towards and into the evolution of life itself?
 What came to me was the idea of helping us creatively turn towards our own mortality using movement, the power of our circle and a fullness of permission to look at and beyond our fears.
 This project is more a prayer than anything else.

-About Sage (she/hey/they) :
+Sage Hayes (she/hey/they) :

 Part deep sea diver, part astronaut - Sage has been facilitating many different types of groups for over 30 years.
 As an DJ for ecstatic dance, Sage has a sense that music and community will be transformative portal for exploring death and life.
 For the past 18 years Sage has training extensively in somatics, nervous system care, trauma healing and supporting countless clients and groups connect embodied agency.
 In this project, Death Songs, Sage is trying something new, an emergent form which invites folks into depth, movement, music and deep connection with self and each other.